-reimbursement for any expenses that were not authorized by the VR counselor before the expense (including, but not limited to, balances for previous medical services, past due housing, utilities, loans, or related fees and penalties); or
+reimbursements; or

-any items listed in D-200: Purchasing Goods and Services.
+any items listed in D-206: Purchasing Restrictions.

-Short-term housing maintenance must not be used to support training, activities, or assessments that occur in the same town as the customer's residence or within a 50-mile radius of the customer's residence.
+Short-term housing maintenance must not be used to support training, activities, or assessments that occur in the customer’s local community, which is defined as the same town as the customer's residence or within a 50-mile radius of the customer's residence.

 Exceptions require review and approval through the chain of management from the Deputy Division Director of Field Services Delivery.